YacineOuhrouche/Circuits_Repo/Analog_Circuits/Analog_Basic/ADC/README.md

 ### 3️⃣ **Flash ADC**

-> Flash ADCs are the fastest type of ADC and work by comparing the input signal to a series of reference voltages simultaneously.

-- **How it works**:
-  A set of **comparator circuits** simultaneously compares the input signal to reference voltages, producing a digital output in a single step.
+>  A set of **comparator circuits** simultaneously compares the input signal to reference voltages, producing a digital output in a single step.
 This results in the highest conversion speed but requires many comparators.

 - 🧭 **Typical Use**:
   - Ultra-high-speed applications.